-LIX is a readability measure to calculate the difficulty of reading a foreign text.
+LIX is a readability measure to score the difficulty of reading a foreign text.
 The Lix Formula was developed by Swedish scholar Carl-Hugo Björnsson.
-The LIX readability formula is as follows:
+The formula is as follows:

 LIX, the Swedish Readability Formula

 Scholars have published three major summaries of readability research in the past 20 years.
 One summary revealed that countries outside the U.S. have put forth little effort to research and develop readability formulas for foreign text.
-This summary apparently applied not only to English-reading countries, but to all countries other than the United States.
-Another academic report revealed that Mexican researchers applied American readability formulas to foreign language material to assess a reading-level for their texts.
+This summary applied not only to English-reading countries, but to all countries other than the U.S. Another academic report revealed that Mexican researchers applied American readability formulas to foreign language texts to assess a reading-level for their texts.

 According to the Migration Policy Institute, as of 2018, nearly 22% of U.S. students come from homes where a language other than English is spoken.
 This highlights the growing need for text readability tools in multiple languages.